h5p/h5p-cli/readme.md

 node cli.js install h5p-accordion edit 1
 ```
 7. To check the status of the setup for a given library you can run `node cli.js verify <h5p-repo-name>`.
-This verifies if the dependency lists are cached and if the dependencies are installed for the given library.
-The result is a report with boolean statuses; the overall status is reflected under the "ok" attribute.
 Running `node cli.js verify h5p-accordion` should return something like below if the library was properly setup.
 ```
 {
+  registry: true, // library found in registry
-  lists: { view: true, edit: true },
+  lists: { view: true, edit: true }, // dependency lists are cached
-  libraries: {
+  libraries: { // shows which dependencies are installed
     'FontAwesome-4.5': true,
     'H5P.AdvancedText-1.1': true,
     'H5P.Accordion-1.0': true
   },
-  ok: true
+  ok: true // overall setup status
 }

 ```
 8. `node server.js` starts the dev server.
 9. Once the dev server is started you can use your browser to view, edit, delete, import, export and create new content types.
 To view the dashboard point your browser to
 http://localhost:8080/dashboard
 10. `node cli.js export <h5p_repo_name> <folder>` will export the `<h5p_repo_name>` library content type from the "content/`<folder>`" folder.
-Make sure that the library's `view` and `edit` dependencies have been compiled and exist in the cache folder.
+Make sure that the library's dependency lists are cached and that the dependencies are installed.